vimtaai/book-javascript/1b - JavaScript Basics/JavaScript Basics.md

 excelsior.registry; // NCC-2000
 ```

-> In JavaScript classes are actually special functions.
+> In JavaScript classes are actually special functions behind the scenes.
 The `class` keyword is a syntax sugar for creating such functions.

 ### References for types